radubolovan/Godot-Database-Manager/README.md

 Send an e-mail to the owner of the project

 Current version: 1.0_RC1
-- Warning: this is an alpha version.
+- Warning: this is not a final(stable) version.
 When using this tool, make sure to backup JSON files provided by this tool.

 TODO:
 see "todo.txt" file for more info